vijaymathew/nex/docs/md/COMPILED_REPL_STATUS.md

   - the interpreter executes the input
   - interpreter state syncs back into the compiled session

-This avoids split-brain REPL state while the compiler subset is still incomplete.
+This avoids split-brain REPL state while preserving interpreter fallback for unsupported inputs and debugger-driven execution.

 ## Important REPL Boundary